LabTranslationalArchitectomics/riboWaltz/README.md

 Ribosome profiling data are usually affected by duplicated reads.
 Duplicates may be either representative of meaningful biological information on ribosome stalling or generated by PCR amplification during library preparation.
 Thus, it is unclear whether removing read duplicates improves or decreases the accuracy of the dataset and duplicates removal is a matter of a long-running debate.
 For the users who are interested in computationally remove the duplicates __riboWaltz__ provides `duplicates_filter`.
 This function includes two parameters (*extremity* and *start*) for defining which reads should be considered duplicates and which ones must be kept.

-1. Reads are duplicates if they map on the same transcript and share both the 5' estremity and the 3' extremity.
+1. Reads are duplicates if they map on the same transcript and share both the 5' extremity and the 3' extremity.

 		filtered_list <- duplicates_filter(data = example_reads_list,
 						    extremity = "both")